ilyademidow/perfectapi/README.md

 # perfectapi
-Just a project for clean code and beautiful API
+Just a project for clean code and beautiful API architecture

+Maybe it doesn't have reason but just for meditation